What is a DSP?

 What are the requirements to be a DSP?

-• Have or be willing to pursue a valid driver’s license, car insurance and a vehicle.
+• Having a valid driver’s license, car insurance or a vehicle could open up more opportunities.

 Local employers are hiring DSPs for a variety of shifts, including full time, part time, evenings and weekends.
 This profession is a great fit for those caring for family members, taking GED or college classes or looking for an entry-level job that will lead to a longtime career.